fizzed/ninja-undertow/README.md

 post_object_as_json benchmark: 2402 ms (20815.99/sec)
 ```

+## Ninja 5 (or lower) support?

+Please use `ninja-undertow` v5.7.0.undertow2 or below if you need to target
+an older version of Ninja.

 ## Differences with ninja-standalone (jetty)?

-Ninja-undertow passes **all** current Ninja unit tests except one.
-Ninja-undertow
+Ninja-undertow passes **all** current Ninja unit tests.
+As of Ninja v6, this
-does not implement any of Ninja's async-machine-beta features (which Ninja will
-probably deprecate in a future release).

-Ninja-undertow is compiled with Java 8, whereas Ninja supports Java 7+.
+library supplies everything ninja-jetty (standalone) provides.

 ## Usage